LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

    $ allure open

-The ``logtalk_allure_report`` script supports command-line options to pass the tests directory (i.e. the directory where the ``logtalk_tester`` script was run), the directory where to collect all the xUnit report files for generating the report, the directory where the report is to be saved, and the report title (see the script man page
+The ``logtalk_allure_report`` script supports command-line options to pass the tests directory (i.e., the directory where the ``logtalk_tester`` script was run), the directory where to collect all the xUnit report files for generating the report, the directory where the report is to be saved, and the report title (see the script man page